 Asymmetrical balance creates a less formal or rigid scheme.
 They tend to have a more relaxed feel to them as a variety of elements are working together to create balance.
 The above bedroom space is balanced by the use of the objects such as the artwork on the wall and vases to the left of this asymmetrically designed bed.
 The dark colour of the focal wall is balanced out by the lightness of the window.

 This asymmetrical fireplace above uses balance by the use of decorative objects either side of it to create harmony and stability in this living space.

 Sometimes the architecture of your space will also have asymmetrical attributes to it such as this fabulous living space.

 Symmetry & Asymmetry In Harmony

-Radial balance utilises a central focal point that design elements that radiate outward or inwards to the central point.
+Radial balance utilises a central focal point that design elements radiate outward or inwards to the central point.
 An example of which, is a circular dining table that is reinforced by lighting, rugs and placement of objects.
-The use of radial balance is popular choice for hotels, and office spaces as they often create stunning results.
+The use of radial balance is a popular choice for hotels and office spaces as they often create stunning results.

 This amazing dining area on a yacht is the epitome of radial balance with the ceiling and flooring elements accentuating the central axis point.

 Radial balance is rarely used in traditional homes, but as you can see from this simple dining table arrangement above, it is possible with beautiful results.
 The radial balance here is reinforced by the placement of the vase and lighting above.